- Our Story

 Identifying Gaps and Training to Close Them

 The implementation strategy involved all levels of the health system, including providing technical oversight and competency building at the national level, support for the application of technical knowledge and decision-making at the district level, and creating demand for services at the community level.

 A key aspect of the program was creating QI teams targeting frontline health care providers and managers involved in the provision of maternal and newborn care services.
 The teams primarily consisted of medical officers, midwives, records officers, laboratory technicians, pharmacists/dispensers, and facility managers.

 The QI teams were situated in maternity units and met on a weekly or monthly basis.
 They tracked weekly performance, shared results with the facility administration, and shared personal experiences in quarterly learning meetings.
 Skill-building interventions included coaching and mentorship, peer-to-peer quarterly learning meetings, maternal and perinatal death reviews, and creating skills labs at health facilities.
 Also, the Ministry of Health designated 12 mentors from teaching and referral institutions in the region who spent 25 percent of their time supporting activities in the SMGL project, among other efforts to improve health care providers’ skills.

 The need to improve certain skills was widespread.
 From 2015-2016, 303 of the 450 relevant medical personnel were trained in emergency obstetric and newborn care, long-acting family planning methods, and newborn resuscitation.
 SMGL also improved data reporting across all 118 supported facilities in the seven supported Northern Uganda districts.

-“Identifying barriers at each step of delivering care and using QI teams to strengthen health systems functions were key tactics that allowed us to achieve these program results,” Karamaji said.
+“Identifying barriers at each step of delivering care and using QI teams to strengthen health systems functions were key tactics that allowed us to achieve these program results,” Karamagi said.

 Read the journal article.